Neehan/Sudoku-Solver/README.md

 This is another simple sudoku solver.
 Have fun!

+##How to install
+[Download the latest](http://www.github.com/Neehan/Sudoku-Solver/releases) Sudoku-Solver and unzip it.
+Run `Sudoku-Solver` (for ubuntu) or `Sudoku-Solver.exe` (for windows).
+That's it.

 ##How to use

 ###Method 1

 Write the value of each cell separated by a space.
-Value of an empty cell is either 0 or . .
+Value of an empty cell is either `0` or `.` .
 However, you may make a typo while typing the sudoku.
 That's why I recommend the alternative method.

 ###Method 2